the-advoid/ad-void/.github/ISSUE_TEMPLATE/removal-request.md

 <!--
 Write at least a sentence about your removal request.
-If the rule(s) break a site, create an Anomaly issue.
+If the rule(s) break a site, create an Anomaly issue instead.
  -->
 **Reason**: